-A suite of courses are offered at RTS Washington DC.
-These include two foundational courses and four courses of pastoral theology.
-Students may take these courses individually, as a certificate, or as part of a graduate degree.
+A suite of courses are offered at RTS Washington, D.C.
+These include one required foundational course, Foundations of Theology & Public Life (3 hours), and electives from which students may choose.
+Students may take these courses individually, as a certificate (12 hours), or as part of a graduate degree.

-Please refer to the RTS Washington DC website for the latest information about the ITPL.
+Please refer to the RTS Washington DC website for the latest information about the ITPL